finos/symphony-bdk-java/README.md

 When exposing endpoints for extension apps you will likely need to restrict access to them.

-Symphony Bot application offers a simple way for you to protect endpoints so that only your applications would have access to them.
+Symphony Bot SDK offers a simple way for you to protect endpoints so that only your applications would have access to them.
 All endpoints exposed under ```/secure/``` path are automatically protected.

-To access them, Symphony Bot application requires requests to have the HTTP authorization header set with a valid JWT:
+To access them, Symphony Bot SDK requires requests to have the HTTP authorization header set with a valid JWT:

 ```Authorization: Bearer eyJ...ybxRg```